 1. Sphero Specdrums

 This magical little device empowers everyone to make music regardless of their abilities.
 Sphero Specdrums turns color into sound and sound into learning.
 “How?” you ask.
 By creating an ingenious app-enabled ring that can sense color so you can assign any sound to it.
 It’s a great gift for anyone, but according to the creator of Sphero Specdrums, it’s particularly great for someone with low mobility as it requires only the tap of a finger to create music.
-On that note (pun intended), get ready to make the world your sound machine!
+On that note (pun intended), your child can get ready to make the world their sound machine!

 2. Barbie Fashionistas Doll, Brunette Hair With Wheelchair & Ramp

 There's something special in a child's eyes when they connect with a toy in their collection — but nothing tops the moment when they can see themselves in their toys.
 An exciting addition to the Barbie Fashionista collection means minorities and children who use wheelchairs can feel included during playtime with a doll that looks just like them!
 This little fashionista comes with a wheelchair that actually rolls, a working brake, a ramp, and plenty of style!

 Modeling dough is a real treat for the senses — and better yet, studies suggest it can make a fantastic learning and play aid for children with disabilities in aiding sensory development.
 Engage them in sensory play with the Eco-Dough 6-Pack.
 Made with 100% natural ingredients, this set is not only good for the mind and soul, but for the environment, too!

 Fingerspelling is a wonderful way to connect with our hard of hearing friends, so why not learn with play?
 The Uncle Goose American Sign Language Blocks are beautifully handcrafted, embossed with ASL signs, and printed letters so little learners can connect the dots.